Last Updated on September 2, 2021 by Maggie Looker

 Your fall home maintenance checklist also contains some important to-dos inside your home.
 Continue with your windows and doors.
 Check if you can feel a draft coming in around your windows and doors.
 If you can, identify the cause of the leaks, and use the appropriate caulk or sealant to fix those leaks.

-Your furnace/heating system needs some attention.
+Your furnace/heating system needs some attention, meaning that new boilers or furnaces need to be fitted within your home.
 Replace your furnace filter and contact your local HVAC pro to clean your furnace air ducts and remove lint from the dryer vent(s).
-If your home relies on a water heating system, you’ll need to drain the expansion tank, check the water pressure, and bleed your radiators.
+For homes that rely on a water heating system, you’ll need to drain the expansion tank, check the water pressure, and bleed your radiators.
 If your furnace will not fire up, here are some furnace troubleshooting tips.
 If your home has a fireplace (gas or wood burning) some items should be checked and cleaned.
-If you own a gas fireplace, check to make sure the gas and ignition switches work.
+Gas fireplaces should be checked to make sure the gas and ignition switches work.
 Test the fireplace flue for a tight seal.
-If you’re a new homeowner, or it’s been awhile since you’ve had the chimney inspected, now is the time of year to do it.
+If you’re a new homeowner, or it’s been a while since you’ve had the chimney inspected, now is the time of year to do it.

 This is the time of year when fire departments across the country and your local firefighters unite to spread the message about changing the batteries in your smoke alarms.
 In addition, change the batteries in your carbon monoxide detector.
 Don’t forget to double check the expiration date on your fire extinguisher too.
 If you do not own a small fire extinguisher, we highly recommend you get at least one and keep it in the bedroom or bedroom closet where it will be readily available.
 The areas in your home most prone to fires include the kitchen, furnace area, garage and workshop.
 Having a fire extinguisher in each of these areas is advised by fire fighting professionals who have battled their share of house fires and know where they tend to start.